AgentMC/Sao20/Translate/En/Part3.md

 Ronye lost her words.

 At the time of Foreign World War Ronye got an opportunity to exchange words with Alice Synthesis Thirty several times.
-The most impressive thing was that night in the tent with unconscious Kirito when they were exchanging memorable stories with Asuna and Human World Defense Army general Selrut,0 but Alice's terrible large-scale light attack that had annihilated the great army of Dark Territory in a blink of an eye at the defense battle by the Great Eastern Gate was also burnt in her memory.
+The most impressive thing was that night in the tent with unconscious Kirito when they were exchanging memorable stories with Asuna and Human World Defense Army general Selrut, but Alice's terrible large-scale light attack that had annihilated the great army of Dark Territory in a blink of an eye at the defense battle by the Great Eastern Gate was also burnt in her memory.

 Ronye and others low-grade clerics tried to guess what kind of technique would produce such a power.
 Of course, it is not where the knowledge of an apprentice knight reaches, but it can still be imagined that it would require to accumulate a huge number of light elements in some way and release them at the same time later.
 If that secret technique is based on a hollow sphere, it is no wonder Alice conveyed it to Ayuha alone.